Saketh-Ayyagari/SLAM-ROS2-Backend/README.md

 ## How can I use this ROS2 package?
 1. Make sure you download Ubuntu 22.04 or 24.04 onto your Raspberry Pi 4/5 (respectively).
 2. Download ROS2 [Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html) if you are running Ubuntu 22.04, or ROS2 [Jazzy](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) if you are running Ubuntu 24.04.
-3. Clone this repository using the following command
+3. Clone this repository onto BOTH your Raspberry Pi and development machine using the following command
 ``` bash
 git clone https://github.com/Saketh-Ayyagari/SLAM-ROS2-Backend
 ```